Skip to main content

 Food truck and direction signs at a festival at Highclere Castle with house behind

-Hever Castle was the childhood home Henry VIII’s second wife, Anne Boleyn, who later became queen of England for just 1,000 days.
+Hever Castle was the childhood home of Henry VIII’s second wife, Anne Boleyn, who later became queen of England for just 1,000 days.

 A man and woman in a rowing boat, rowing in still waters